PickNikRobotics/beta_moveit_website/case-studies/case-study-rtr.md

 permalink: /case-study-rtr/
 ---

+PickNik and Realtime team up to create MoveIt planning plugin for Rapidplan.

 **INTRODUCTION**

 Boston-area startup [Realtime Robotics](https://rtr.ai) believes the trade-off between speed, safety and structure is the single-biggest factor holding automation back today.
 Realtime provides a number of products and solutions to allow robots to move safely and seamlessly at speed, in unstructured and uncaged environments.